 – We are seeking to commemorate a range of contrasting professions and profiles

-– For plaques, the individual champion needs to raise funds of around £1,000 for creation and installation of the plaque, and consider the additional cost of staging a ceremony, if wanted eg programmes, catering.
+– For plaques, the individual champion needs to raise funds of around £1,000 for creation and installation of the plaque, and consider the additional cost of staging a ceremony, if wanted eg producing programmes, venue, catering.

-There are other ways to enhance awareness of individual women and relevant locations, and we can also discuss and advise on these eg, research, published works, talks, walks, naming buses.
 We have a booklet ‘Women of Brighton & Hove: An Anthology’, for which we are planning a second, expanded edition, and this website where we publish new research.

 By Sue Delafons